Madras International Circuit

 The Madras International Circuit (MIC, previously known as Madras Motor Race Track and Irungattukottai Race Track) is a permanent motor racing circuit located in Irungattukottai, Chennai, India.
 It was built in the late 1980s and was inaugurated in 1990.
 It was the first permanent racing circuit in India and is owned by the Madras Motor Sports Club.
-In July 2022, the track was rechristened as Madras International Circuit.
+In July 2022, the track was renamed as Madras International Circuit.

 History

 In 1971, the Madras Motor Sports Club, Coimbatore Auto Sports Club, Karnataka Motor Sports Club along with Calcutta Motor Sports Club and Mumbai's Indian Automotive Racing Club, united to form the Federation of Motor Sports Clubs of India (FMSCI), headquartered in Chennai, to ensure common regulations and orderly conduct of events.
 Race meets were held on airstrips at Sholavaram in Chennai, Sulur in Coimbatore and Agara in Bangalore.
 In 1990, the Irungattukottai track was built to provide a permanent structure for racing.
-Hosts an annual round of the MRF Challenge.
+Hosts the Indian Racing National Championships for both bikes and cars, and the Indian National Motorcycle Drag Racing Championships.
+An annual round of the MRF Challenge was held till 2020 and was since discontinued due to COVID-19.

+Karting arena

+MMSC has also built a go-kart track to promote the sport at the grassroots level in 2023.
+The 1.2 km CIK approved track named, Madras International Karting Arena popular as MIKA, was inaugurated on 19 September 2024 by former Formula 1 world champion Mika Hakkinen in presence of former F1 drivers Narain Karthikeyan and Karun Chandhok.